prabalchhatkuli/Review-Analysis/README.md

-## Scraping and Analysis of Datasets
+## Scraping and Analysis of Business Review Datasets

 ### Overview:
 The widespread use of internet and massive mount of accumulated data present a great opportunity for businesses to analyze these data to improve their services and better cater to the need of the customers.
 Most of these data, including review data for businesses, from some of most visited web services play a vital role in the longevity and success of the business.